UDIVs/Taxi_Fare_Prediction/README.md

 4. Testing and validation of Model
 5. Result and Interpretation

+### Data Integration and massaging:

-_ **Data Integration and massaging** __ **:** _This step involves data reading, data preparing by attempting missing value/outlier treatment, creation of derived variable, dropping unwanted columns, converting the categorical variables to machine-understandable format, and finally splitting of training data into train and validation sets.
+This step involves data reading, data preparing by attempting missing value/outlier treatment, creation of derived variable, dropping unwanted columns, converting the categorical variables to machine-understandable format, and finally splitting of training data into train and validation sets.

 1. Loading Dataset: The dataset consists of 50,000 rows and 7 Columns.